howard-haowen/blog.ai/_posts/draft2021-07-17-StackEdit-makes-blogging-in-Markdown-easy-peasy.md

 Now you can enjoy writing on **StackEdit**, and rest assued that all your local `.md` files will be synched with remote ones.

+By the way, I found a trick for quickly

 `[StackEdit-snapshot.png](https://github.com/howard-haowen/blog.ai/blob/master/images/StackEdit-snapshot.png "StackEdit-snapshot.png")`

 `[StackEdit-snapshot.png](https://github.com/howard-haowen/blog.ai/raw/master/images/StackEdit-snapshot.png "StackEdit-snapshot.png")`